The Mansfield Traquair Centre (Edinburgh) – Phoebe Anna Traquair murals scheme

 Finally, the murals were cleaned to remove a layer of surface soiling that had accumulated as a result of the busy events schedule in the building.

-A team of three conservators carried out treatment – Karen Dundas (wallpaintings conservator and project leader), Shannon Miller (paintings conservator) and Cristina Beretta (wallpaintings conservator)
+A team of three conservators carried out treatment – Karen Dundas (Wallpaintings Conservator and project leader), Shannon Miller (Paintings Conservator) and Cristina Beretta (Plaster and Scagliola Conservator)